Cleanroom manufacturing. Production tool or sales tool?

 Method 1: make compliance certification pay and win new customers

-According to the US-based Manufacturers Association for Plastics Processors (MAPP) 2019 Clean Room Survey, manufacturers were able to mark products produced in a clean room by 15% compared to those produced in an ‘open’ environment.
-Food & beverage container manufacturing was reported to achieve the highest machine rates per hour.
+According to the US-based Manufacturers Association for Plastics Processors (MAPP) 2019 Clean Room Survey, manufacturers were able to mark products produced in a cleanroom by 15% compared to those produced in an ‘open’ environment.
+Food and beverage container manufacturing was reported to achieve the highest machine rates per hour.

 High performing processors were able to create significant levels of process and system standardisation throughout their supply chain, with compliance certification closely integrated with suppliers.